Global Portfolio Management

 This “home-country bias”—a preference for domestic stocks—is common and can leave investors with overly concentrated strategies.
 Different categories of stocks tend to outperform other areas at different points in time.
 This “market leadership” tends to ebb and flow depending on a variety of factors.
 So when foreign stocks lead, the performance of a US-only portfolio misses out.

-At Fisher Investments, we designed our global asset management platform to help investors achieve proper diversification and reduce volatility over time.
+At Fisher Investments, we designed our global portfolio management platform to help investors achieve proper diversification and reduce volatility over time.
 By investing globally, we can offer our clients a wider set of opportunities and help them diversify against various market risks.

 Global Investing Can Help Manage Risk